 For over two decades, companies and individuals in the West have been struggling to keep our urban lumber, salvaged lumber, and reclaimed woods out of the waste stream and give them a second life…

 All too often, we hear stories of beautiful wood that someone had just sent through a chipper because they didn’t realize there were other options – better options.

-Neither the average tree service company nor the homeowner realized there was value to these trees once their natural life providing beauty, habitat, and shade had come to an end.
-Instead, they send them to the landfill, to be burned, or to the chipper.
+Neither the average tree service company or the homeowner realized there was value to these woods once their natural life providing beauty, habitat and shade had come to an end and they would send them to the landfill, to be burned, or to the chipper.
 At least when they were sent to the landfill they had a small chance of being found and salvaged out, but once they were chipped or burned, they were gone forever.

 By networking together we can build awareness that brings these trees back into the social and economic lives of the communities they came from in the form of lumber, slabs, flooring, siding, furniture, art, architecture and other value added wood products.
 In some cases such as the blue stained pine from drought killed trees, there is such a high volume of material that needs to come out that these woods may need to be shipped out of the local area to ensure best and highest utilization.

 This work to repurpose the trees has been done in a loosely cooperative manner in the past, and in 2017 formally networked to form Urban Salvaged and Reclaimed Woods Inc. a 501 (c) 3 :